iksworbad/Kamil-Dabrowski-NODEjs/README.txt

 Heroku: https://guarded-thicket-42470.herokuapp.com/
 GIT: https://github.com/iksworbad/Kamil-Dabrowski-netguru

+I used visual studio Code to write this.
 I recoment to use chrome Postman to send "post" and "get" request.

 My REST API have:  (here you have example of requests)